dmprotocolai/dungeon-master-protocol/README.md

 | **Diagnostic-Driven Rule Invention** | All rules weren't hypothetical—they were iterative solutions to model failures. |

 ### Model Comparisons
-We tested the models listed below on creative prose generation.
+I tested the models listed below on creative prose generation.

 ## 🧪 Model Benchmarks (Narrative Performance)